A 30-minute delicious, cheesy meatball pasta dish that is sure to please your family and friends!

 Key ingredients in this recipe:

-BINDER.
+BREAD.
 I used sourdough bread soaked in a bit of milk as a binder instead of the usual bread crumbs.
 The difference?
 This gives you moist, less dense meatballs which soak up more of the tomato flavor from the pasta sauce.
 You can also use any regular bread (minus the crust) instead of sourdough.

 PASTA SAUCE.
 I normally would use italian diced tomatoes in cans, but for this one I tried to use passata sauce which is uncooked tomato pureé.
 It’s thicker in consistency and pretty much the rawest form of tomato sauce.
 Most of your local groceries would have this.
 To flavor it, I added my favorite seasonings dried oregano, and basil.